chocolatey-community/chocolatey-packages/automatic/webstorm/README.md

 - Support for Vue.js
 - Support for Standard Style

-## Notes

-- Free 30 day Trial.
-Beyond that you need to purchase a license.

 ## Package Parameters

 - `/InstallDir:`- Installation directory, defaults to the 'Program Files (x86)\WebStorm*' directory.
 The folder should be empty.

 Example: `choco install webstorm --params "/InstallDir:C:\your\install\path"`

 ![](https://raw.githubusercontent.com/chocolatey/chocolatey-coreteampackages/master/automatic/webstorm/screenshot.png)

+## Notes

+- Free 30 day Trial.
+Beyond that you need to purchase a license.
+- **If the package is out of date please check [Version History](#versionhistory) for the latest submitted version.
+If you have a question, please ask it in [Chocolatey Community Package Discussions](https://github.com/chocolatey-community/chocolatey-packages/discussions) or raise an issue on the [Chocolatey Community Packages Repository](https://github.com/chocolatey-community/chocolatey-packages/issues) if you have problems with the package.
+Disqus comments will generally not be responded to.**